michael-0acf4/vecx/README.md

 # vecx

-A simple SQLite extension that enables direct GPU or SIMD accelerated vector operations.
+A simple SQLite extension that enables direct GPU and/or SIMD accelerated vector operations.

 > [!WARNING]